3 reasons why your return figures may seem incorrect

 By default, the Portfolio Overview Page and the Performance Report are set to display only currently held, or ‘Open Positions’.
 This causes the Performance and CGT Report to exclude your sold, or ‘Closed Positions’, which in turn might lead to unexpected return figures.
 To update this setting, simply follow the instructions in this video:

-Free plan clients may only report on Open Positions.
-You’ll want to upgrade to a Paid plan to unlock reporting on Open + Closed Positions.
+- On the Portfolio Overview page, Free plan clients may only report on Open Positions.
+You’ll need to upgrade to a Paid plan to report on Open + Closed Positions on this page.

 If you’ve confirmed the date range and Open + Closed positions settings and your portfolio performance returns still seem off, the issue is likely due to Sharesight annualising your returns.
 For more information please refer to our Calculation Methodology help page.